google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 own.
 I will be diving deeper and covering WebGPU rendering (canvas, texture, etc.) in forthcoming articles.

-Dogfood: WebGPU is available for now in Chrome 78 for macOS behind an experimental flag.
+Dogfood: WebGPU is available for now in Chrome Canary on desktop behind an experimental flag.
 You can enable it at `chrome://flags/#enable-unsafe-webgpu`.
 The API is constantly changing and currently unsafe.
 As GPU sandboxing isn't implemented yet for the WebGPU API, it is possible to read GPU data for other